featurevisor/featurevisor/docs/integrations/cloudflare-pages.md

 We are going to be uploading to and serving our datafiles from [Cloudflare Pages](https://pages.cloudflare.com/).

-Cloudflare Pages a product that allows you to host your static sites and apps on Cloudflare's global network, and it also comes with a free tier.
-Given Featurevisor project generates static datafiles (JSON files), it is a perfect fit for our use case.
+Cloudflare Pages is a product that allows you to host your static sites and apps on Cloudflare's global network.
+Given Featurevisor project generates static datafiles (JSON files), it is a great fit for our use case.

 Make sure you already have a Cloudflare Pages project set up, and then use it in the publish workflow later.